ds4a-team4/dynamic-pricing/README.md

 See below an index for our file structure:

 ## File Structure
+## back
+In the back folder we host the Flask API.

 ## DASH
 In the DASH folder we host the front-end to our web application code.